2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 The LIMITLESS STARZ level is designated to celebrate dancers that have exceptional mental and/or physical disabilities or special needs.

-If registered in the LIMITLESS STARZ level, all solos must compete in the LIMITLESS STARZ level.
+If registered in the LIMITLESS STARZ level, all Solos must compete in the LIMITLESS STARZ level.
 A LIMITLESS STARZ Duet/Trio or Group performance must have at least one performer registered as LIMITLESS STARZ in order to compete as a LIMITLESS STARZ performance.
-LIMITLESS STARZ dancers may perform in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels as well as the non-leveled Super Line and Production Categories.
+LIMITLESS STARZ dancers may perform in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels as well as the non-leveled Super Line and Production categories.
 LIMITLESS STARZ performers will not affect the leveling of any other performances.

 INSPIRATIONAL